Ars-Linguistica/mlconjug3/README.rst

 Features
 --------

+- Command Line Interface tool.
-- Easy to use API.
+- Easy to use and intuitive API.
 - Includes pre-trained models with 99% + accuracy in predicting conjugation class of unknown verbs.
 - Easily train new models or add new languages.
 - Uses caching and multiprocessing for maximum performance.
-- Easily integrate MLConjug in your own projects.
+- Easily integrate mlconjug3 in your own projects.
-- Can be used as a command line tool.
-- Intuitive interface.
+- Extensive documentation.

 Installation